Pathoschild/StardewCommunityMods/releases/release 1.5.3.0/readme.txt

 INSTALLATION
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-There is one folder in this .zip containing thee files, TimeSpeed.dll, Config.json, and manifest.json.
+There is one folder in this .zip containing three files, TimeSpeed.dll, Config.json, and manifest.json.
 This folder may ONLY be placed in %appdata%\StardewValley\Mods.

 Thus, the total path for the three files required for this mod to function are:
 %appdata%\StardewValley\Mods\TimeSpeed\TimeSpeed.dll